How Blank Page Detect Works

 There are two ways that blank page detect works, depending on how the software was written to handle this issue.
 One way is based on the size of the page, and the other way is based on the percentage of black (dark) pixels on the page.
 Both ways are self explanatory.
 If a page size is very small, like 5 Kb, then it's probably blank.
 If a page has more than 5% of black pixels in it's algorythm then it's probably NOT blank.

 These are threshold settings.
-Below the setting, the blank page gets deleted, above the setting, it stays.
+Below the threshold setting, the blank page gets deleted, above the threshold, it stays.

 Look for the blank page detect setting in your software.
 Usually it's a check box for on or off.
 Near to that should be a "setting" link or button that will lead to the adjustment section.